YOUSU198/DDD/Contributing---Adding-A-New-Notification---Suggestion-(Dashboard).md

-# HOW TO ADD A NEW NOTIFICATION
+# How to add a new notification

-## STEP 1:
+### Step 1

-- In directory "/v2/features/Dashboard/NotificationsPanel/components/", create a new component with the layout for the new notification.
+- In directory `/v2/features/Dashboard/NotificationsPanel/components/`, create a new component with the layout for the new notification.

 - If needed, use the NotificationWrapper component, which provides the basic layout for existing notifications (`/v2/features/Dashboard/NotificationsPanel/components/NotificationWrapper.tsx`)

-## STEP 2:
+### Step 2

 - Open `/v2/providers/NotificationsProvider/constants.ts` and Import the layout component that was created in step one.